srdjan/Mix/docs/core-concepts.md

 ### Upgrading from Immutable API

-Previous versions of Mix used an immutable approach with functions like `withStatus`, `withHeader`, and `withResponse`.
+Previous versions of Mixon used an immutable approach with functions like `withStatus`, `withHeader`, and `withResponse`.
 The new performance-optimized API uses controlled mutation with renamed functions:

 ```typescript
 // Before (immutable)